sciety/api-prototype/README.md

 ## About

-This repo contains an experiment into creating an RDF-based API for integration between [Sciety], [bioRxiv] and others.
+This repo contains an experiment into creating an API using [RDF](https://en.wikipedia.org/wiki/Resource_Description_Framework) for integration between [Sciety], [bioRxiv] and others.

 It makes use of the [Spar Ontologies], especially [FRBR-aligned Bibliographic Ontology (FaBiO)](FaBiO).